kistlerf/geo_project/README.md

 ```
 env2lmod
 ```
 and the .sh script provided in the corresponding folder of this project.
+(These scripts are written for the EULER cluster only!)

 =====================================================